eclipse-archived/ceylon-ide-eclipse/README.md

         `.../ceyon-ide-eclipse/required-bundle-proxies`

     #### _Important Note:_

     Since the Ceylon Distribution modules have circular dependencies on each others, it happens that those circular dependencies are reproduced by the _ceylon-dist-osgi_ and _bundle-proxys_ projects.

     In order to be able to build you projects, you will have to allow cycles in the Java build paths by setting the following Eclipse preference:

     `Java > Compiler > Build > Circular Dependencies` to `warning`

 9. During the development, you should be aware of these rules:
     - If you _change some of the fixed jars included in the Ceylon distribution_ (such as `org.antlr`, `org.apache.commons.logging`, etc...), then you should :
         - **rebuild/publish** the distribution by running the `ant clean publish ide-quick` command in the `ceylon/dist` directory,
         - **update, inside Eclipse,** the `Ceylon Distribution Binary Dependencies Feature` feature from the `.../ceylon/dist/osgi/build/dist` update site.
     - If you _have modified code inside one of the projects required by the Ceylon IDE plugin_ (distribution project, SDK, formatter, java2ceylon converter, ceylon-ide-common, ...), you should:
         - **rebuild/publish** the modified project by running the `ant clean publish ide-quick` command in the project directory,
     - Each time you _rebuild/publish one of the projects required by the Ceylon IDE plugin_ (distribution project, SDK, formatter, java2ceylon converter, ceylon-ide-common, ...), you should:
         - **refresh inside Eclipse** the `ceylon-dist-osgi` project, as well as the _bundle proxy projects_ related to the rebuilt project.
 This is necessary so that Eclipse will see the changes, especially when running/debugging the CeylonIDE.

-9. If you want to modify / add IDE tests, you should also add the test plugin.
-For this purpose
+9. If you want to modify / add IDE tests, you should also add the test plugin:
     - Add the SWTBot Eclipse features, which are required to compile and run the Ceylon IDE interactive tests.
       Install all the features available at the following update site: